LXSMNSYC/HexDumb/README.md

   * [Fibonacci](#fibonacci)

 # What is HexDumb
-It is an esoteric language I wrote in Lua 5.1.
+It is an interpreted reflective esoteric language I wrote in Lua 5.1.
 As the pun in the name suggests, you code with 2-digit hexadecimals.
 HexDumb works like some variants of assembly languages.
 HexDumb is also a reflective language, it allows to modify itself during runtime.
 ```
 # A Hello World program in HexDumb #